mahbubiftekhar/Children_with_Cancer_UK-JPMorganCodeForGood/README.md

 ## JP CODE FOR GOOD - 2018
 This is a competitive 24 hour coding competition to deliver a scalable solution to a NGO.
+This was done in JP Morgans Glasgow office.
 In this program, you collaborate with other coders to develop innovative technology solutions for non-profit organizations.
 You’ll also learn about starting a Technology career with us while being guided by the sharpest minds in our industry.

 ## The Charity